awsdocs/amazon-s3-userguide/doc_source/setting-repl-config-perm-overview.md

 This section explains the trust policy and minimum required permissions policy\.
 The example walkthroughs provide step\-by\-step instructions to create an IAM role\.
 For more information, see [Walkthroughs: Configuring replication](replication-example-walkthroughs.md)\.

-+ The following shows a *trust policy*, where you identify Amazon S3 as the service principal who can assume the role\.
++ The following shows a basic *trust policy*, where you identify Amazon S3 as the service principal who can assume the role\.

   ```
   {